-- i) Medium-Density Mixed Use Nodes should feature a mix of uses that generally adheres to the following proportions: - i. residential uses should comprise between 75% and 85% of the gross floor area of development, with a mix of unit types similar to that described in No. 3.c) above; and - ii. commercial uses should comprise between 15% and 25% of the gross floor area of development. - j) The proportions set out in No. 5.g) and No. 5.i) above are intended as general targets, shall not be used as the sole basis for refusing a development application, and shall be more specifically set out in the implementing Zoning By-law.
-The provisions of the Zoning By-law may vary from the proportions set out in No. 5.g) and No. 5.i) above and may differ by location if alternative proportions are justified based on information demonstrating that: - the proposed alternative to the development proportions set out in No. 5.g) will support the planned function, viability and successful integration of compatible uses in the Commercial Mixed Use Node primarily for permitted commercial uses and secondarily for permitted residential uses; - the proposed alternative to the development proportions set out in No. 5.i) above will support the planned function, viability and successful integration of compatible uses in the Medium-Density Mixed Use Node primarily for permitted residential uses and secondarily for permitted commercial uses; and, - iii. the development is in keeping with the other applicable policies of this Plan. - Medium-Density Mixed Use Nodes shall be planned to achieve an overall density of between 20 and 40 dwelling units per hectare, which shall be implemented through the Block Plan process. - No building or structure in the "Mixed Use Node" designation shall exceed a height of 3 storeys except that this policy shall not apply to the following: - i. structures that have specific relief or exemption from the maximum height regulations of the Zoning By-law as set out therein; - ii. buildings and structures for which a site-specific amendment to the Zoning By-law permits a greater height, but such an amendment shall not permit a height greater than 4 storeys, and the application shall include information to justify the additional height based on the applicable policies of this Plan.
+- iii. if shared parking provisions are proposed these requirements shall be established in the implementing Zoning By-law. - Medium-Density Mixed Use Nodes should feature a mix of uses that generally adheres to the following proportions: - residential uses should comprise between 75% and 85% of the gross floor area of development, with a mix of unit types similar to that described in Policy No. 6.11.7.2.3.c) above; and - ii. commercial uses should comprise between 15% and 25% of the gross floor area of development, provided that stand alone commercial uses shall not exceed 15% of the net developable land area of the site. - j) The proportions set out in Policy No. 6.11.7.2.5.g) and Policy No. 6.11.7.2.5.i) above are intended as general targets, shall not be used as the sole basis for refusing a development application, and shall be more specifically set out in the implementing Zoning By-law.
+The provisions of the Zoning By-law may vary from the proportions set out in Policy No. 6.11.7.2.5.g) and Policy No. 6.11.7.2.5.i) above and may differ by location if alternative proportions are justified based on information demonstrating that: - the proposed alternative to the development proportions set out in Policy No. 6.11.7.2.5.g) will support the planned function, viability and successful integration of compatible uses in the Commercial Mixed Use Node primarily for permitted commercial uses and secondarily for permitted residential uses; - ii. the proposed alternative to the development proportions set out in Policy No. 6.11.7.2.5.i) above will support the planned function, viability and successful integration of compatible uses in the Medium-Density Mixed Use Node primarily for permitted residential uses and secondarily for permitted commercial uses; and, - iii. the development is in keeping with the other applicable policies of this Plan. - k) Medium-Density Mixed Use Nodes shall be planned to achieve an overall gross density of between 20 and 40 dwelling units per hectare, which shall be implemented through the Block Plan process and shall be measured across the designated area in each Block Plan.

-- Development in the "Mixed Use Node" designation shall be designed according to the principles and policies for the "Mixed Use Neighbourhood Node" character area set out in Subsection 6.11.7.5.4 below. - 6.
-Open Space
+- No building or structure in the "Mixed Use Node" designation shall exceed a height of 3 storeys except that this policy shall not apply to the following: - structures that have specific relief or exemption from the maximum height regulations of the Zoning By-law as set out therein; - ii. buildings and structures for which a site-specific amendment to the Zoning By-law permits a greater height, but such an amendment shall not permit a height greater than 4 storeys, and the application shall include information to justify the additional height based on the applicable policies of this Plan. - m) Development in the "Mixed Use Node" designation shall be designed according to the principles and policies for the "Mixed Use Neighbourhood Node" character area set out in Subsection 6.11.7.5.4 below. - Parking for developments within Mixed Use Nodes may be provided through shared parking arrangements through the implementing Zoning By-law and appropriate development agreements.